EDSI-Tech/SirTrevorBundle/README.md

 ### Adding an extra JS file

-You can inject another JS file, loaded before SirTrevor is initialized.
+You can inject another JS file, loaded after included JS libraries but before the editor is initialized.
 A common use case is to add some SirTrevor blocks.

 ```yaml